vmware/differential-datalog/doc/tutorial/tutorial.md

 }
 ```

-The result computed by a function is the result of the last expression
+The result computed by a function is the value of the last expression evaluated
-evaluated.
-There is no `return` statement.
-If the `else` is
+or the value produced by the first `return` statement encountered when
-missing the value `()` (empty tuple) is used for the `else` branch.
+evaluating the function.
+If the `else` is missing the value `()` (empty tuple)
+is used for the `else` branch.
 In `match` expressions the patterns must cover
-all possible cases (for instance, the match expression above would not
+all possible cases (for instance, the match expression above would not be
-be correct without the last "catch-all" (`_`) case).
+correct without the last "catch-all" (`_`) case).

 DDlog variables must always be initialized when declared.
 In this
 example, the `port` variable is assigned the result of the `match`